Welsh football league system

 The Welsh football league system (or pyramid) is a series of football leagues with regular promotion and relegation between them.

+It consists of four main tiers, as well as lower local leagues.

-While most Welsh clubs play in the Welsh pyramid and most clubs in that pyramid are Welsh, five Welsh clubs play in England, and four English clubs play in Wales.
+While most Welsh clubs play in the Welsh pyramid and most clubs in that pyramid are Welsh, five Welsh clubs play in English leagues, and four English clubs play in Welsh leagues.

 Structure of Welsh football

 Tier 1: Cymru Premier

 At the top is the Cymru Premier, which is the only national league in Wales and is run by the Football Association of Wales.

 Tier 2: Cymru North and Cymru South

-Since 2019–20, the Football Association of Wales runs the second tier for the first time after a review of the Welsh league pyramid.
+Following a review of the Welsh league pyramid, since 2019–20 the Football Association of Wales runs the second tier for the first time.
 Tier 2 is split into a north and central Wales league, Cymru North, and a corresponding league for south Wales, Cymru South.
 The champions of each of these leagues can be promoted to the Cymru Premier, subject to acceptable ground facilities, and if the champions cannot meet the criteria the runner-up team may be considered.

-The Cymru North replaced the Cymru Alliance whilst the Cymru South incorporated most of the clubs of the then-highest division of the Welsh Football League.
+The Cymru North replaced the Cymru Alliance whilst the Cymru South incorporated most of the clubs of the then highest division of the Welsh Football League.